DmitriyBogush/Wireless-Phone-Radio/README.md

-# Wireless-Phone-Radio
+# Wireless Phone Radio
 IOS App allowing voice communication using peer to peer wifi without the need for cellular or internet connectivity.
+Made in collaboration with John-Paul Powers (github)